-25 Despite having massive technological and military superiority; the US withdrew from Lebanon in 1983 after a suicide bombing killed 241 troops and from Somalia in 1993 after a battle in Mogadishu, in which television covered the brutal treatment of two American corpses and one injured prisoner.
+&lt;sup>27 Despite having massive technological and military superiority; the US withdrew from Lebanon in 1983 after a suicide bombing killed 241 troops and from Somalia in 1993 after a battle in Mogadishu, in which television covered the brutal treatment of two American corpses and one injured prisoner.
 In neither country did the US have large stakes.

-26 Hirschliefer argues that the role of the economist is not to replace the technical experts in the microtechnology of conflict, but to address the macro-technology of conflict, making use of such familiar concepts as increasing and decreasing returns, economies of scale and scope, and factor substitution.
+&lt;sup>28 Hirschliefer argues that the role of the economist is not to replace the technical experts in the microtechnology of conflict, but to address the macro-technology of conflict, making use of such familiar concepts as increasing and decreasing returns, economies of scale and scope, and factor substitution.
 In doing this the CSF function is treated as basic, rather than being derived from specific scenarios as Lanchester and Intrilligator do.
 In addition, as Hirschliefer (2000, p774-5) recognises the CSF describes the mechanics of attrition, grinding your opponent down; but a lot of warfare is about manoeuvre, using your forces to catch your opponent at a disadvantage a fact emphasised by Luttwak (1987) who he cites.
-But Luttwak explicitly rejects the production function approach "when it comes to military power, the relationship between material inputs and desired outputs is not proportional; it is in fact very loose, because the making of military strength is dominated by nonmaterial, quite intangible human factors, from the quality of military strategy to the fighting morale of individual servicemen."
-It is these intangibles that the CSF lacks
+But wars, eg Collier (2000) and in a recent contribution, Dunne et al (2006) develop a game theoretical model that attempts to capture the main features of asymmetric warfare.
+They interpret this as involving either different technologies, types of weapon, or different tactics, ways of fighting, though in practice it may often involve both.
+The asymmetry arises because one side can gain an advantage by choosing to fight in a way that the opponent is not prepared for, i.e. choosing tactics very different from the enemy.
+The most likely scenario is an incumbent power with dominance in available resources, but committed to a certain type of technology, and a smaller challenger, with limited resources but more flexibility in choice of technology.
+Most incumbent powers one could think of tend to have military capabilities whose characteristics are very similar and when similar sized powers engage in conflicts or arms escalation they do so with those very similar technologies.
+Having invested considerable resources in a particular conflict technology and having developed the industry to produce it (and export it), incumbent countries would find it difficult to change.